Baqend/guide/src/topics/speed-kit/analyzer.md

 2. **Possible Speedup** (Speed Kit *not* active): How much faster will Speed Kit make my website?
 *TL;DR*: Have the Page Speed Analyzer generate a [performance report](#how-to-generate-a-performance-report) for your website to find out!

-3. **Measuring the Uplift**: Why does Pingdom not capture Speed Kit's performance uplift?
+3. **Measuring the Uplift**: Why do some performance tests not [capture Speed Kit's uplift](#measuring-speed-kits-performance-uplift)?
-*TL;DR*: Common testing tools do not fully support [Service Workers](#measuring-speed-kits-performance-uplift), the technology underneath Speed Kit.
+*TL;DR*: Common testing tools do not fully support Service Workers, the technology underneath Speed Kit.

 If you want to read more on web performance in general, check out our <a href="https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a" target="_blank">in-depth web performance survey</a>.